 Transportation and Mobility

-Middle Tennessee’s transportation system, with its vast network of roads, bus routes, rail lines, sidewalks, and bicycle lanes, is the backbone of our regional economy.
-Coordinated planning of that system is critical to the continued growth of our local and regional economies.
-Planning also is important to ensure that as the system grows to manage the traffic congestion that we know is coming as a result of our economic growth and development and that it grows in a way that is sensitive to our region's valuable natural and community resources.
+Middle Tennessee’s transportation system includes a vast network of roads, bus routes, rail lines, sidewalks, and bicycle lanes and serves as the backbone of our regional economy.
+Coordinated planning of that system is critical to the continued prosperity and livability of communities across the mid-State.
+Continuous and cooperative planning helps to identify investments or actions that can be taken to manage traffic congestion, improve roadway and pedestrian safety, and expand access to jobs, education, and community resources.

-GNRC’s Transporation Policy Board has the authority to plan, prioritize, and select transportation projects for federal funding appropriated by the United States Congress through the United States Department of Transportation Federal Highway Administration and Federal Transit Administration, and is responsible to for ensuring the region is in compliance with federal planning requirements and national ambient air quality standards.
+GNRC’s Transportation Policy Board has the authority to plan, prioritize, and select transportation projects for federal funding appropriated by the United States Congress via the Federal Highway Administration and Federal Transit Administration, and is responsible for ensuring the region is in compliance with federal planning requirements and national ambient air quality standards.